How to make Magnesium Oil

 - Magnesium is more easily absorbed transdermally through the skin than it is internally

 - Magnesium oil is a useful, inexpensive, and simple way to apply magnesium to your skin.

-- Heat up 1/2 cup of water (not to the point of boiling)
+- Heat up ½ cup of water right before the boiling point.

 - Stir the mixture until the Magnesium Chloride Flakes are dissolved.

-*For optimal absorption spray/apply the magnesium oil to your stomach area and arms and legs.
+Note: For optimal absorption spray/apply the magnesium oil to your stomach area, arms and legs.

 Note: If you find that the application of magnesium oil tingles or stings, you can dilute the mixture by adding more water.